Table of Contents

 What is a good price for fulfilment solutions?

-When self-fulfiling customer orders, you will be responsible for procuring and paying for your warehouse space and equipment, staff salaries, warehouse management system, workers’ comp and liability insurance, boxes and packing supplies, postage, and more.
+When self-fulfilling customer orders, you will be responsible for procuring and paying for your warehouse space and equipment, staff salaries, warehouse management system, workers’ comp and liability insurance, boxes and packing supplies, postage, and more.
 Given the many direct and indirect logistics costs, the exact cost is often underestimated.

 The cost of outsourcing fulfilment will vary among fulfilment companies, but typically your fees will include receiving your inventory, warehousing or storing items, and shipping products.
 Depending on the fulfilment provider, there may also be individual fees for each task, such as warehouse picking, packing, among other line items.